 Artifactual field experiments that combined the approaches of Holt and Laury (2002) (with a hypothetical and monetary part) and the Tanaka et al. (2010) approach were used to elicit Prospect Theory parameters.
-The Holt and Laury approach contained four hypothetical series with high stakes choices between more or less risky crop varieties (framed in line with the technology adoption issues we are interested in).
+The Holt and Laury approach contained four hypothetical series with high stakes choices between risk complementary and risk substituting varieties (framed in line with the technology adoption issues we are interested in).
 These were introduced to the respondents first, followed by four incentivized lower stake monetary series; see the Appendix for details.
-A structural model with constant relative risk aversion was used to predict the relative risk aversion parameter (CRRA) for each respondent, based on the four hypothetical and four monetary series29.
-The